karolinajedrzejewskaa/Job-scrapping/README.md

 ## Description
-This GitHub repository showcases a group project completed during our Data Analysis course at World Code School.
+This GitHub repository showcases a group project completed during our Data Analysis course at Wild Code School.
 The project was developed by Marion, Joanne, Véronique, Romain, and me, focusing on creating a platform with an AI-powered chatbot.
 The platform utilizes a custom-built database, created using information collected from various job offer websites through web scraping and APIs.

 ## Project Stages